 The DNA Technology (Use and Application) Regulation Bill, 2019 offers several advantages:

-- Enhanced Forensic Capabilities: The bill aims to improve the accuracy and reliability of forensic investigations by establishing national and regional DNA data banks, which can assist law enforcement in solving crimes more efficiently
+- Enhanced Forensic Capabilities: An attempt is being made through this bill to enhance forensic investigations by way of accuracy and reliability through the setting up of national and regional DNA data banks that may assist law enforcement in efficiently resolving crimes.

-- Identification of Missing Persons: It provides a framework for identifying missing individuals, victims of disasters, and unidentified deceased persons, which can bring closure to families and help in disaster response
+- Identification of Missing Persons: It provides a system of framework for identifying missing persons, disaster victims, and unidentified persons for the purpose of granting closure to the families of the departed and assisting in disaster response.

 Concerns Related with this Bill